kartik0x00/javascript/readme.md

 # JavaScript Basics 🚀
-# i created this javascript repository just to learn git & github "The content of this JavaScript repository does not indicate my knowledge & practice."
+i created this javascript repository just to learn git & github "The content of this JavaScript repository does not indicate my knowledge & practice.
+(2025 Jun 10)"

 Welcome to the **JavaScript** repository!
 This repo is a comprehensive guide for beginners covering all the **fundamental concepts of JavaScript**.